Frequently Asked Questions

 We service up to a 30 mile radius of Celebration, Florida.
 Anything outside of 30 miles may incur a small trip charge.
 Contact us for more information.

-What is a pre-shoot walk-through and why is it needed?
+What is a pre-shoot walkthrough for 3D virtual tours and why is it needed?

-We prefer to do a walk-through before the shoot date to familiarize ourselves with the space, suggest any staging that may be needed, and to discuss anything that you as a client would like highlighted, within the virtual tour.
-It also helps us better understand how to best capture the space.
+We perform a walkthrough immediately upon our arrival to familiarize ourselves with the space, suggest any staging or cleaning-up that may be needed and to discuss anything that you as a client would like highlighted within the 3D virtual tour.
+It also helps us more clearly understand how to best capture the space.

 How long does it take for you to set-up your equipment in each room?